curtislarson/spotify/README.md

 ![Now Playing](https://now-playing-spotify.deno.dev/?v1)

-A simple Deno app that fetches your currently playing song or most recently played song and renders it as a svg.
+A simple Deno app that fetches your currently playing or most recently played song and renders it as a svg.
+This allows you to embed it anywhere that supports svg, including GitHub `README` as you can see above!

 ## Setup